 Allinson's 50/50 Wholemeal Loaf in a Bread Maker recipe

-I mostly make variations of a wholemeal and white loaf using 50% or 70% wholemeal flour.
-It doesn’t really matter which ratio is used - my Panasonic recipe booklet lists the same amount of water, salt, sugar, butter and yeast for a 50%, 70% and 100% wholemeal loaf.
+I sometimes use 70% wholemeal flour.
+It doesn’t matter which ratio is used - my Panasonic recipe booklet lists the same amount of water, salt, sugar, butter and yeast for a 50%, 70% and 100% wholemeal loaf.

 If I have enough time I use menu 5, the 5 hour ‘whole wheat’ setting.
 The 3 hour ‘rapid whole wheat’ setting (menu 6) is fine too but the bread doesn’t rise quite as much.